INFORMSJoC/2022.0118/README.md

 [https://doi.org/10.1287/ijoc.2022.0118.cd](https://doi.org/10.1287/ijoc.2022.0118.cd)

-Below is the BibTex for citing this snapshot of the respoitory.
+Below is the BibTex for citing this snapshot of the respiratory.

 ```
 @article{InfrastructureModels,